MLB Rumors: Dodgers ‘Confident’ They’ll Acquire Star Pitcher By Trade Deadline

-The MLB trade deadline is just days away, and it sounds like you can count on the Los Angeles Dodgers as one of the teams that are going to make some noise.
+The MLB trade deadline is just days away, and it sounds like you can rely on the Los Angeles Dodgers as one of the teams that are going to make some noise.

 According to MLB Network’s Jon Morosi, the Dodgers like their chances of acquiring a star pitcher by Monday’s 4 p.m.
 ET deadline.